 At school you may have a guidance counsellor, or access to some career support in your final years.
 At University we have an extensive range of support for students.

 Whether you need help getting a placement, health and wellbeing support or financial support, we have people to help you.

 If you need personal and emotional support we have a dedicated Student Wellbeing Service that offers 1-to-1 sessions and workshops throughout the year.
-We also have the University Surgery on campus to help you look after your physical health.

 If you run into financial issues while at university, you'll be able to get lots of support in planning a way forward.